Myriopteris maxoniana: Taxonomy

 William Ralph Maxon originally suggested that the type specimen might be a distinct species.
-However, his suggestion was not taken up until 2004, when John Mickel first described it as Cheilanthes maxoniana, naming it in honor of Maxon.
-The species is only known from the type specimen, Viereck 76.
+However, his suggestion was not taken up until 2004, when John T. Mickel first described it as Cheilanthes maxoniana, naming it in honor of Maxon.
+The species is only known from the type specimen, Viereck 76 at the United States National Herbarium.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. maxoniana, which thus became Myriopteris maxoniana.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. maxoniana, as part of a program to consolidate the cheilanthoid ferns into that genus.